zixin96/3DEngineOpenGL/Samples/16ShadowMapping/README.md

 # 16ShadowMapping

-This demo implements projective shadow mapping with PCF.
+This demo implements projective shadow mapping (for spot and omnidirectional light source) with PCF.